Famous, Rich, and Successful People Who Were High School or College Dropouts

-Lady Gaga, aka Stefani Joanne Angelina Germanotta, rock singer and songwriter.
-She dropped out of New York University at the age of 19 to pursue her music career full time.
+Lady Gaga, nee Stefani Joanne Angelina Germanotta, rock singer and songwriter.
+She dropped out of New York University’s Tisch School of the Arts at the age of 19 to pursue her music career full time.

 Oscar Gamble, major league baseball player.
 He was drafted by the Chicago Cubs right out of high school.
 He never attended college.

 Amancio Ortega Gaona, billionaire fashion entrepreneur, third richest man in the world (early 2013).
 Born in poverty, he could not afford to go to college.
 He dropped out of high school and got a job at a local clothing store.
 He went on to found and build the Zara retail empire.